LucasMonz/DesafioPubFuture/README.md

 - Java 17

 ## Como rodar a solução:
-1. Faça download do arquivo
+1. Faça download do arquivo `bd_controle-financeiro.sql`

 ## Documentação:
 A documentação está presente no código-fonte.